-You Should Have Seen This Coming by Shani Michelle!
+You Should Have Seen This Coming by Shani Michelle is a fun new YA mystery to read.
 You might know the author as Shani Petroff, the author of YA contemporary novels, such as Airports, Exes, and Other Things I’m Over.
 Keep reading to learn more about this book and read about Shani’s favourite character to write about.

 Author: Shani Michelle

 Publication Date: April 12, 2022

 A teen girl who sees visions of the past must use her gift to save a kidnapped classmate in Shani Michelle's high-stakes YA thriller You Should Have Seen This Coming!

 Hayden sees the past.
 Just touching an object will occasionally give her flashes of the previous owner's memories.
 And if that memory happens to be a deeply hidden secret, then she has no problem making you pay for your crime, in cash.

 Cassie sees the future, and it sucks.
 She will randomly wake up from dreams filled with disasters that she feels compelled to stop, and she would really like to stop watching her boyfriend fall in love with someone else!

 But when Cassie tries to warn Hayden that her latest blackmailing scheme is a trap, she knows she's really in trouble.
 All her visions warn her of the upcoming kidnapping, nothing she does stops it.
 And it's all Hayden's fault!